7 Most Important Reasons to Offer Employee Well-being at Work

 There is some hope.
 Recently, the RAND study showed some promising results:

 Source: Rand Report

-There are almost 100 different studies that have looked at the financial impact of wellbeing programs.
-I have published six of these myself, and I have years of experience conducting some extremely complicated ROI studies.
-These studies are not easy to do and they take years to complete.
+There are nearly 100 different studies that have looked at the financial impact of well-being programs.
+These studies are not easy to do, they require extremely complicated ROI calculations, and they take years to complete.

+In 2001, the most comprehensive review ever completed on the financial impact of worksite well-being programs was published.
 That study alone are reviewed 100 different research papers.
-The ability of a wellbeing program to reduce healthcare costs depends upon how effective the program really is.
+The ability of a well-being program to reduce healthcare costs depends upon how effective the program really is.
 Having an occasional lunch and learn about nutrition or just doing a biometric screening will not be enough to move the healthcare cost needle.

 Here is what they found:

 |Health Care Costs||22||3 years||3.27|

 Among the 22 different studies that looked at well-being programs and healthcare costs, the average return on investment was 3.27.
 This means that for every dollar that was spent on the program the company saved $3.27 because of reduced healthcare costs.

 Last year researchers evaluated the impact of the WellSteps well-being program at a large school district.
 Here is the actual healthcare cost trend for this worksite.
 After four years of well-being this worksite is actually spending less on healthcare costs than it did before the program began.
 For every dollar they spent on well-being they saved $3.3.